 "Catch-up contributions" are supplemental tax-deferred employee contributions, which are in addition to regular TSP contributions.
-The amount of supplemental contributions one may contribute is \$6,000.
-These contributions can be made by participants age 50 or older who would like to make contributions above the maximum \$19,000 amount they could otherwise make to the TSP.
+In 2024, the amount of supplemental contributions one may contribute is \$7,500.
+These contributions can be made by participants age 50 or older who would like to make contributions above the maximum \$23,000 amount they could otherwise make to the TSP.